devangy/Beacon/README.md

 # AirWave
-LinkUp is a real-time messaging app built with React Native, Node.js and Express as backend along with Socket.IO for live updates.
+AirWave is a real-time messaging app built with React Native, Node.js and Express as backend along with Socket.IO for live updates.